Simon Lunn is a Senior Associate Fellow for the European Leadership Network (ELN).

 After positions at the RIIA Chatham House and the European Parliament, he was appointed Head of Plans and Policy on NATO’s International Staff 1983 to 88 and was involved in force planning and conventional arms control.
 He has a BA (Hons) in History from the University of Wales and an MA in War Studies from Kings College London University.

 He attended the Royal Military Academy Sandhurst 1959 to 61, subsequently serving as an officer in the British Army.
-In 2001, he was made a Commander of the Order of Lithuanian Grand Duke Gediminas for active support for Lithuanian membership of NATO, and 2012 received the Baltic Assembly medal for support for Baltic unity.
+In 2001, he was made a Commander of the Order of Lithuanian Grand Duke Gediminas for active support for Lithuanian membership of NATO.
+In 2010, he received the Georgian Order of Honour and in 2012 received the Baltic Assembly medal for support for Baltic unity.

 Simon Lunn is based in Brussels.